OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter03-03-OrgBestPractices.md

   + SecureDrop requires dedicated equipment and an administrator familiar with the basics of Linux and Bash shell.
 The SecureDrop docs provide a good overview of the process of [setting up SecureDrop](https://docs.securedrop.org/en/stable/index.html).
 ASK: LINK TO OUR LESSON.
 It isn't a trivial undertaking.
 And while some individual reporters have their own SecureDrop instances -- [Bart Gellman](https://tcfmailvault.info/) and Wired’s [Kevin Poulsen](https://freedom.press/people/kevin-poulsen/) both do, in general SecureDrop should be an institutional tool.

-**Pay Attention to File Metadata**

-If you’re going to publish files from a source, look out for file metadata.
-Metadata is information about a file, such as its creator or associated GPS coordinates.
-You can accidentally burn sources by publishing metadata alone.

-This isn’t new.
-Back in 2012, [Two Vice journalists accidentally outed the location of then-billionaire-in-hiding, John McAfee](https://www.wired.com/2012/12/oops-did-vice-just-give-away-john-mcafees-location-with-this-photo/).
-How?
-They shared a picture on their website.
-It turns out the image was taken an iPhone 4S, and appended GPS metadata.
+**Tools To Scrub Metadata**

+It isn't possible to scrub metadata from communca

 It’s pretty easy to analyze images for appended metadata, and a growing number of web-based tools make this process painless (eg., <http://exifdata.com/>.

-Consider whether it’s appropriate to publish original documents with their file metadata intact.
-You can often remove metadata by converting the file into a new format (eg., by taking a screenshot of a document).

 + It’s fairly easy to scrub unwanted metadata on [Windows](http://www.digitalcitizen.life/what-file-s-metadata-and-how-edit-it).